Tommy Thayer: Pre-Kiss

 John Kalodner from Geffen Records invited Thayer to play on Jimmy Barnes' Australian album For The Working Class Man (released outside the Australian market as Jimmy Barnes).
 Both Barnes and Thayer's group Black 'n Blue were signed to Geffen.
 The album was recorded in Los Angeles and New York in 1984–85.
 When interviewed some years later he recalled that the two sessions he played on included Mick Fleetwood on drums, and Billy Burnette on guitar.

 In 1989, Thayer co-wrote songs with Gene Simmons and played session guitar on song demos for Kiss' 1989 release, Hot in the Shade, which includes the Simmons and Thayer songs "Betrayed" and "The Street Giveth, The Street Taketh Away".
-That same year, Thayer recorded guitar tracks for singer-songwriter Teresa Straley and producer Pat Regan's record deal with Reprise Records.

 Thayer co-produced and played guitar on Doro Pesch's 1991 Polygram Records release, Doro.
 In 1992, Thayer joined Los Angeles rock band Shake the Faith and recorded the album America the Violent, which was released in Japan in 1994.
 Thayer persuaded journalist Hunter S. Thompson to create the original artwork for the album cover.
 Thayer and other members of Shake the Faith continued in the band No. 9, which recorded an album for Elektra Records that was never released.
 The No. 9 album included a cover of Elvis Costello's "Alison".